tomeshnet/toronto-community-network/operations/hardware-budgets/voipms-telephone-service.md

 ## Purpose

 Telephone number (647-812-4772) to place on a sticker on the back of all hardware.
-Used to identfy roof top hardware as belonging to Toronto Mesh and provides a method for building owners to contact us about the equipment when questions arise.
+Used to identify roof top hardware as belonging to Toronto Mesh and provides a method for building owners to contact us about the equipment when questions arise.

 ## Service List